gotomypc/spring-mvc-view-templating/README.md

-To run this demo, use the following command, then point your Web browser to [http://localhost:8080/spring-mvc-view-templating](http://localhost:8080/spring-mvc-view-templating).
+To run this demo, use the following command, then point your Web browser to [http://localhost:8080/spring-mvc-view-templating/jsp/](http://localhost:8080/spring-mvc-view-templating/jsp/) or [http://localhost:8080/spring-mvc-view-templating/mustache/](http://localhost:8080/spring-mvc-view-templating/mustache/).

 ```
 mvn jetty:run